Causal discovery in heavy-tailed models: Introduction and background

+Structural causal models describe not only observational distributions but also interventional distributions.
+An intervention on $X_j$, for example, is defined as replacing the corresponding assignment~\eqref{eq:linear-SCM} while leaving the other equations as they were.
+In practice, a causal model can be falsified via randomised experiments \citep[see, e.g.,][Sec.\ 6.8]{Peters2017book}.

-where $\pa(j) \subseteq V = \{1, \ldots, p\}$ and $\beta_{jk} \in \mathbb R\setminus\{0\}$, together with a joint distribution over the noise variables $\varepsilon_1, \ldots, \varepsilon_p$.
-Here, we assume that the noise variables are jointly independent and that the induced graph $G = (V, E)$, obtained by adding a direct edge from the parents $\pa(j)$ to $j$, is a directed acyclic graph (DAG) with nodes $V$ and (directed) edges $E \subset V\times V$.
-To ease notation, we adopt the convention to sometimes identify a node with its corresponding random variable.
-To highlight the fact that $\pa(j)$ depends on a specific DAG $G$, we write $\pa(j, G)$, $j\in V$.
-Further, we define a directed path between node $j$ and $k$ as a sequence of distinct vertices such that successive pairs of vertices belong to the edge set $E$ of $G$.
-If there is a directed path from $j$ to $k$, we say that $j$ is ancestor of $k$ in $G$.
+We define a directed path between node $j$ and $k$ as a sequence of distinct vertices such that successive pairs of vertices belong to the edge set $E$ of $G$.
+If there is a directed path from $j$ to $k$, we say that $j$ is an ancestor of $k$ in $G$.
 The set of ancestors of $j$ is denoted by $\An(j, G)$, and we write $\an(j, G) = \An(j, G)\setminus\{j\}$ when we consider the ancestors of $j$ except itself.
-A node $j$ that has no ancestors, i.e., $\an(j, G) = \emptyset$, is called a source node (or root node).
+A node $j$ that has no ancestors, i.e., $\an(j, G) = \varnothing$, is called a source node (or root node).
 Given two nodes $j, k \in V$, we say that $X_j$ \emph{causes} $X_k$ if there is a directed path from $j$ to $k$ in $G$.
-Further, given nodes $i, j, k \in V$, we say that $X_i$ is a \emph{confounder} (or \emph{common cause}) of $X_j$ and $X_k$ if there is a directed path from node $i$ to node $j$ and $k$ that does not include $k$ and $j$, respectively.
+Furthermore, given nodes $i, j, k \in V$, we say that $X_i$ is a \emph{confounder} (or \emph{common cause}) of $X_j$ and $X_k$ if there is a directed path from node $i$ to node $j$ and $k$ that does not include $k$ and $j$, respectively.
 Whenever a confounder is unobserved, we say it is a \emph{hidden} confounder or \emph{hidden} common cause.
-Finally, if $\An(j, G)\cap\An(k, G) = \emptyset$, then we say that there is \emph{no causal link} between $X_j$ and $X_k$.
+Finally, if $\An(j, G)\cap\An(k, G) = \varnothing$, then we say that there is \emph{no causal link} between $X_j$ and $X_k$.
+A graph $G_1 = (V_1, E_1)$ is called a \emph{subgraph} of $G$ if $V_1 \subseteq V$ and $E_1 \subseteq (V_1 \times V_1)\cap E$.
+Recall that any subgraph of a DAG $G$ is also a DAG.
+For details on graphical models, we refer to \citet{lau1996}.